leonardo-bravop/leonardo-bravop/README.md

   - Search products and filter by category
   - In order to buy, you must register and login
-  - Add products to cart depending on stock and then create an order
+  - Add products to cart depending on stock, checkout and create an order
-  - Once created you can checkout the order and recieve the purchase details in your email
+  - Admin screens for creating products, categories and managing orders

   Technologies used: